Words with similar contexts have similar meanings

 Models that assign probabilities to upcoming words, or sequences of words in general, are called language models (LMs).

-• Predicting upcoming words turns out that the large language models that revolutionised modern NLP are trained just by predicting words.
+• Predicting upcoming words turns out that the large language models that revolutionised modern NLP are trained simply by predicting words.

 Why does it matter what the probability of a sentence is or how probable the next word is?